-Herbal Tea for Men--How to Make Manly Man Herbal Tea; ED, Reproductive Support
+Herbal Tea for Men--How to Make Manly Man Herbal Tea for Reproductive Support & Health

-Yep: Getting older has its drawbacks!
-We are middle-aged these days, and with that distinction things sometimes don't always work as well as they used to.
-My husband asked me to make him an herbal tea that would help him with his hormone levels, give him some energy, support his prostate gland and other reproductive organs.
+Yep!
+Getting older has a few drawbacks!
+We are now considered middle-aged these days, and with that wonderful distinction comes the fact that things just don't work as well as they used to.
+One day my husband asked me to make him an herbal tea that would help him with his hormone levels, give him some energy, support his prostate gland and other reproductive organs.
 I was only too happy to oblige!

 Saw Palmetto (Serenoa repens)

 Saw Palmetto is a very well-known herb for men.
 Specifically, it targets the male reproductive system by toning the prostate gland and helping keep hormone levels in balance.
 It may also help with impotence.
 (Tierra) Saw Palmetto has a spicy, warm and pungent taste that's very pleasant.